River Runs Red

-River Runs Red is the debut studio album by American alternative metal band Life of Agony, released on October 12, 1993 by Roadrunner Records.
+River Runs Red is the debut studio album by American alternative metal band Life of Agony, released on October 12, 1993, by Roadrunner Records.
 It is a concept album, telling the story of a teenager, from a troubled household, who ultimately attempts suicide.
 The album features what Rolling Stone called "bleak odes to misanthropy, parental neglect, regret and killing yourself".

 All music and arrangements are credited to Life of Agony collectively.
 All lyrics, melodies and musical concepts are credited to bassist Alan Robert.
 Robert also conceptualized the album's cover art and designed the band's logo.
 The album was produced and mixed by Josh Silver (ex-producer/keyboardist of Type O Negative) at Systems Two in Brooklyn, New York, and was mastered by George Marino at Sterling Sound, New York.
 River Runs Red was dedicated to Carl DeStefano.

 In May 2005, River Runs Red became the fourth album overall to be inducted into the Decibel Hall of Fame.
-In June 2017, Rolling Stone named River Runs Red number 58 on of its list of the "100 Greatest Metal Albums of All Time".
+In June 2017, Rolling Stone named River Runs Red number 58 on its list of the "100 Greatest Metal Albums of All Time".
+In 2023 the band went on a worldwide tour in celebration of the albums 30th anniversary playing it in its entirety.